Centred Content

 How the Durham Model Works

-DCAS, along with its African Canadian Services Team and One Vision One Voice lead, is proud to partner with Black-led community organization Ifarada: Centre for Excellence, to implement Kasserian Ingera – The Durham Model.
+Durham CAS, along with its African Canadian Services Team and One Vision One Voice lead, is proud to partner with community serivce providers, to implement Kasserian Ingera – The Durham Model.

 The key focus of the model is on prevention and early intervention and to reduce the number of Black children and youth entering the child welfare system.

-This will be done by improving service coordination, creating community linkages, and providing culturally focused services, while also fostering a safe-space for Black families to seek support.
+This is done by improving service coordination, establishing community links, and providing culturally focused, culturally informed and empowering services, while also fostering a safe-space for Black families to seek support.

 Examples of the type of services provided include:

-- Partnering with system partners (e.g., the Region of Durham and Carea Community Health Centre) to develop and implement culturally appropriate services and programs such as Black-led child and youth programs and Aunties and Uncles Club).
+• Partnering with system partners (e.g., the Region of Durham and Durham Community Health Centre) to develop and implement culturally appropriate services and programs such as Black-led child and youth programs.

 Centred Content